Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Fall of Baghdad".</h2 head><h3 quote align='center'>"Baghdad fell to U.S.-led forces on this day in 2003, several weeks after the start of the Iraq War, a conflict begun to oust Iraqi President Saddam Hussein because of his supposed possession of weapons of mass destruction.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Anschluss approved in Austria".</h2 head><h3 quote align='center'>"In a controlled plebiscite in Austria this day in 1938, soon after Adolf Hitler's invasion of the country, 99.7 percent of Austrians approved the Anschluss (German: \u201cUnion\u201d)\u2014the political unification of Austria and Germany.".</h3 quote></h3 OTD